 Small-town America remains as alluring as ever.
-Whether it’s the desire to escape crowded cities or find quiet comfort, towns and smaller cities shine as the top post-pandemic getaway destinations that have maintained their popularity during these times.
+Whether it’s the desire to escape crowded cities or find quiet comfort, towns and smaller cities shine as the top U.S. travel destinations that have maintained their popularity during these times.

 Despite the drop in travel-related searches for Fairbanks, the Northern Lights still call to us in this fascinating Alaskan city.
 The gateway to breathtaking Canyonlands, Arches, and Dead Horse Point, it’s easy to see why Moab, UT retains its online popularity, much like Cheyenne, WY.
 In fact, Wyoming’s state capital has a few aces up its sleeve, especially if you’re looking for family-friendly activities or getting in touch with your inner cowboy.